abizovnuralem/go2_ros2_sdk/README.md

 export MAP_NAME="3d_map"
 ```

-Every 10 seconds, a map will be saved to the root folder of the repo.
+Every 10 seconds, a pointcloud map will be saved to the root folder of the repo.

 ## Multi robot support
 If you want to connect several robots for collaboration: